Peter Hewitt (businessman)

 Peter Lionel Raleigh Hewitt (born 24 March 1953) is an English business and civic figure.
+He is co-founder and co-chair of Universal Defence and Security Solutions (UDSS) and chairman of Blackfinch Spring VCT plc.

 Early life

 Hewitt was born in Yorkshire at Catterick Military Hospital.
 Educated at Wellington College, where he was awarded a flying scholarship from the RAF at the age of 16, gaining his private pilot's licence a few months after his 17th birthday.
 At Wellington, he took part in gymnastics and athletics (pole vault), representing the school at various levels.

 Career

+Hewitt has held board and chair roles in a number of UK companies, including listed and investment vehicles.
+Blackfinch Spring VCT plc’s annual report identifies him as its non-executive chairman and describes his background in public-company governance and public service.

+Companies House filings record Hewitt as a director of Scampton Holdings Limited (appointed 27 November 2021).
+Companies House also records him as a director of Bishopsgate Capital Limited (appointed 23 May 2006; resigned 21 June 2007).

 In 1991, he set up Peter Hewitt Associates, a corporate finance and residential property consultancy, that helped raise funds under the Business Expansion Scheme.
 During this period he achieved a solution on behalf of Close Brothers for the residential development of land in Cambridgeshire via a PFI type scheme to the USAFE.
 He also undertook a number of consultancy roles, for amongst others: SRI Capital Advisers: the DeBondo Energy Group; Classic Security Limited; Award International PLC and Cornhill Asset Management.

 In 1998 Hewitt undertook an MBI of a nearly insolvent PLC which was ultimately named the Wigmore Group PLC.
 He grew the company and floated it on AIM in 2002.
 The company undertook a number of acquisitions and Hewitt exited from the group in 2004.

 Hewitt has also been a non-executive director of the Close Brothers Capital Trading Companies – which grew from £10m to £150m funds under management, during his 13-year tenure.
 He then retrained as a corporate financier and founded two private client stockbroking businesses, exiting from the last of these in 2008, selling the company to an overseas buyer.

 Hewitt is the founder and chairman of finance for Companies Limited, an SME risk capital broker (FCA Appointed Representative), together with Premier Non Executives Ltd, which is a specialist non-executive recruitment company working in tandem with Finance for Companies.
 He is a director of Provident & Regional Estates Limited, a company specialising in origination and brokering of alternative financial products in Timberlands.
 He is a member of the British Bankers Association Business Finance Taskforce (part of Project Merlin).

-Hewitt is currently; the non-executive chairman of ProVen Planned Exit VCT PLC; a non-executive director of Puma VII VCT PLC; both listed on the Official List of the London Stock Exchange; a director of London Asia Capital PLC; a member of the Industry Advisory Group of the Associate Parliamentary Group on Wholesale Financial Markets Financial Services and Services and an advisor to the Financial Services Organisation of UKTI.
+Hewitt is a director of Blackfinch Spring VCT plc and Scampton Holdings Limited.